cose-wg/HPKE/draft-ietf-cose-hpke.md

 two layer structure, respectively.

-In both cases a new structure is used to convey information about the HPKE sender, namely the HPKE Sender Information structure (COSE_HPKE_Sender).
+In both cases a new structure is used to convey information about the HPKE sender, namely the HPKE encapsulated key structure (encapsulated_key).

-When the alg value is set to HPKE, the encapsulated key MUST be present in the unprotected header parameter and its value MUST be of type COSE_HPKE_Sender.
+When the alg value is set to HPKE, the encapsulated key MUST be present in the unprotected header parameter and its value MUST be of type encapsulated_key.

-The CDDL grammar describing COSE_HPKE_Sender is:
+The CDDL grammar describing the encapsulated_key structure is:

 ~~~
-   COSE_HPKE_Sender = [
+   encapsulated_key = [
        kdf_id : uint,           ; kdf id
        aead_id : uint,          ; aead id
        enc : bstr,              ; enc